atom-morgan/atom-morgan.github.io/_posts/2016-3-2-hello-testing.markdown

 ```

 As you can see in the real test we expect the method call, `Hello.testing()`, to equal `"Hello, testing"`.
 In other words, we expect our function call to be equal to the string we hardcode since we already know the answer.

+>When you begin to think about how to test your code, it's important to remember that the test case is not concerned with *how* the code is solving the problem.
+We treat it as a black box by verifying its output so we know it's behaving as expected.
+The test does not care about the implementation of the functionality that's being tested.

 With that finished you can finally save this file, close it, and run your test!